Boeing v. Bombardier: Tariff is now 300%

 "We won't do business with a company that's busy trying to sue us and put our aerospace workers out of business," Canadian Prime Minister Justin Trudeau said last month.

 Bombardier's aerospace division employs 28,500 worldwide, including more than 4,000 in Northern Ireland, where the jet's wings are manufactured.
+The airplane is also half produced by U.S. aerospace companies, including United Technologies which supplies the jet's Pratt & Whitney engines.